Development Tools and Testing Methods.

 More advanced math formulas now consider finite pressure waves that have significant pressure, such as those encountered in an exhaust manifold.
 Very sophisticated computer modeling software takes these factors into account, but the research and development costs are much higher.

-Burns Stainless has developed its X-Design method using a combined approach of classical wave tuning and “adjusting it for what we know works.”
+Burns Stainless has developed its X-Design Parametric Exhaust Modeling Program using a combined approach of classical wave tuning and “adjusting it for what we know works.”
 The experience has also led to header collector designs that attenuates reflected waves and helps provide a broader power band.
 The key is analyzing the right information from the customer.

 “The most important numbers we need are rpm, because that determines the length of the header.
 But also, what really is the rpm band of interest?” stresses Roman.
 “In some cases, such as drag racing, it’s fairly easy.
 But in other applications like dirt track, a lot of us get blindsided into designing for peak power when the driver is asking for 4,000 to 6,000 rpm power.
 So, you really have to take care in determining that rpm band.”